Data Recovery Prices

 What determines the price of data recovery?

-There is no single flat rate when it comes to data recovery and that’s for a good reason.
+There is no single flat rate when it comes to data recovery, and that’s for a good reason.
 Over the years, we have realized that no data recovery case is the same.
-Whilst most of the physical failures and repairs may seem similar, the data present and level of corruption affect the pricing for the repair services.
+While most physical failures and repairs may seem similar, the data present and the level of corruption affect the pricing for the repair services.

-As a rule of thumb, the more work that has to go into a hard disk drive to get it up and make it temporarily running, the higher the price would be.
+As a rule of thumb, the more work that has to go into a storage device to get it up and make it temporarily running, the higher the price would be.
 But there are several other factors involved that influence the pricing of the data recovery services at Platinum Data Recovery.

--Physical: It normally arises due to wear and tear of internal parts, such as read/write heads, or non-functioning of the spindle motor.
+-Physical: It normally arises due to wear and tear of internal parts, such as read/write heads, or a spindle motor malfunction.

--Electrical: Failure of PCB due to a power surge or spike.
-The HDD won’t work even if the mechanical components are intact.
+-Electrical: Failure of the PCB due to a power surge or spike.
+The HDD won’t work, even if the mechanical components are intact.

--Firmware: If the hard disk drive cannot access its firmware due to platter damage, firmware corruption, or electronics issues, it cannot boot.
+-Firmware: If the storage device cannot access its firmware due to platter damage, firmware corruption, or electronics issues, it cannot boot.